MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/creating-and-testing-a-sample-runbook.md

 ::: moniker-end

-The following topic describes how to create and test a simple runbook.
+The following article describes how to create and test a sample runbook.
 The purpose of this runbook is to detect when a text file is added to a particular folder, copy that file to another folder, read the contents of the file, append a line from the copied file to another file, and then delete the original file.

 The runbook starts with a **Monitor File** activity to wait for the text file to be created.
 It then uses the **Copy File**, **Read Line**, **Append Line**, and **Delete File** activities to perform the other functions.
 A **Junction** activity is used to coordinate the activities so that the **Copy File** and **Append Line** activities are both completed before the source file is deleted.